 Iron & Rose

-The Edit - Robin's picks for this month - a three bottle box set
+The Edit - Robin's picks for this month - a three bottle box set.
+February 2026.

 Subscribe for regular deliveries and save even further.
-Although the price of The Edit will vary according to the wines chosen each month, (this month it is £79.95) it will always be between £60 and £90 and by subscribing you'll save an additional £3.50 off each box set - enough to buy yourself a V60 pour-over coffee from PetitGlou to enjoy while you scan the shelves in Iron & Rose or relax after some intensive market shopping.
+Although the price of The Edit varies according to the wines chosen each month, (this month it is £98.50) it is always be between £60 and £100 and by subscribing you'll save an additional £3.50 off each box set - enough to buy yourself a V60 pour-over coffee from PetitGlou to enjoy while you scan the shelves in Iron & Rose or relax after some intensive market shopping.

 Wine Style - White Wine